 - Players must answer all questions asked of them by a judge completely and honestly, regardless of the type of information requested.
 Players may request to do so away from the match.

-- Players may not represent derived or free information incorrectly.
+- Players may not represent derived, free, or status information incorrectly.

 - Players must answer completely and honestly any specific questions pertaining to free information.

 - At Regular Rules Enforcement Level, all derived information is instead considered free.

 Judges are encouraged to help players in determining free and status information, but must avoid assisting players with derived information about the game state.